wptrainingteam/learn-wp-content/tutorials/wp-rest-api-04-modifying-responses.md

     );
 ```

+By default, the url custom field will be available on both Posts and Books.

 You then decide you want the url custom field to only be available on the book custom post type.
-You can do this by passing the object_subtype argument to the existing register_meta function.
+You can do this by passing the `object_subtype` argument to the existing `register_meta` function.

 ```php
     register_meta(